lmc297/BTyper/archive/btyper-2.3.4-README.md

 BTyper uses BLAST to calculate ANI; hence, the name ANIb.
 Because different tools calculate ANI differently (and because we love transparency), the ANIb algorithm implemented in BTyper can be outlined as follows:

 0. If -\-draft_genome option is used, concatenate contigs/scaffolds into a single pseudochromosome with a spacer sequence of "NNnnNNnnNNnnNNnn" inserted in between each contig/scaffold (this is done so that the ANIb method is compatible with the other typing methods implemented in BTyper).
+In BTyper v.
+2.3.4 and up, this is removed prior to the next step (i.e., fragmentation).

 1. Fragment the input genome into 1020 bp fragments (see <a href="https://www.ncbi.nlm.nih.gov/pubmed/17220447">Goris, et al. 2007</a>).

-2. BLAST the fragments against each of the reference genomes (18 reference genomes if using the default published database, 39 reference genomes if using the effective database), using the following command structure:
+2. BLAST the fragments against each of the reference genomes (19 reference genomes if using the default published database, 40 reference genomes if using the effective database), using the following command structure:

 ```
 NcbiblastnCommandline(query = fragments, db = reference_genome, out = fragments_vs_reference.txt, xdrop_gap_final = 150, evalue = 1e-15, dust = "no", outfmt = '"6 qseqid sseqid pident length mismatch gaps qstart qend sstart send evalue bitscore qlen"')